 2020 Gold Circle Honoree

-Mel Showers is a news icon in the Mobile-Pensacola television market who worked at WKRG News 5
+Mel Showers is a news icon in the Mobile-Pensacola television market who worked at WKRG News 5 for 50 years.

 A Mobile native, Showers began working at WKRG News 5 part-time in 1969.
-He became a full-time employee in March 1970, working as a booth announcer, providing live station identification and reading live commercials.
+He became a full-time employee in March 1970, working as a booth announcer, providing live station identification, and reading live commercials.
 In 1974, Showers became a reporter, covering many beats including courts, local police, the Alabama Legislature, and Mobile County and City governments.
 Among the most memorable stories he covered were Hurricane Frederic in 1979 and the KKK lynching of Michael Donald in Mobile in 1981.

 “Mel Showers is beloved by people all along the Gulf Coast,” said Jesse Grear, Vice President and General Manager of WKRG.
 “Millions of viewers have watched Mel over the years.
 From reporting on cross burnings by the KKK to the devastation brought by some of the country’s most powerful tropical storms and hurricanes, Mel has been the voice of calm during some of the most dramatic times in Alabama history,” Grear said.